Safeguarding seagrass meadows through the ReMEDIES project

 Having the support of local communities and water users is vital to ensure the long-term success of projects like these, and we were delighted to establish three Voluntary No Anchor Zones alongside them.

-Following our work, Powellite reported an increase in boaters reporting, they ‘Never anchored in seagrass from 17% in 2021 to 41% in 2024.
+Following our work, Powellite reported an increase in boaters who completed a survey reporting, they ‘Never anchored in seagrass from 17% in 2021 to 41% in 2024.'

 Thanks to the hard work and dedication of project partners and the support of local communities, we’ve achieved wonderful results through the five-year project.
 Across the Isles of Scilly, Fal & Helford, Plymouth Sound & Estuaries, Solent Maritime and Essex Estuaries SACs, we’ve: